nazandre/thesis/README.md

 # thesis

-PhD thesis: dissertation and implementations
+PhD thesis: dissertation and simulation implementations

+(will be pushed soon)